flycartinc/jmarkdown_docs/Systemrequirements.md

 Thats it !
 ##### Joomla Requirements

-Make sure you check these minimum requirements for Joomla
+Make sure you check these [minimum requirements for Joomla](https://docs.joomla.org/Technical_requirements).